FACT-Finder-Web-Components/oxid-eshop-module/README.md

 final chapter *Web Component Integration* describes how the web components interact with the shop system and how to customise them.

+Our Oxid module offers a basic working integration for default Oxid APEX theme.
+Most projects may require modifications in order to fit their needs.
+For more advanced features please check our official [WebComponnents documentation](https://web-components.fact-finder.de/documentation/4.x/install-dist).

 ## Table of contents
 - [Requirements](#requirements)
 - [Installation](#installation)